2014 Brazilian Grand Prix: Post-race

 Following Button's fourth-place finish, which was the fifth time in 2014 he achieved a top four finish, he said he did not compete to attempt to prove anything but was in the sport "to do my job and my job is to do the best job I can for myself and for the team and that's exactly what I did."
 However, he was delighted to duel the Williams team, saying, "It was a lot of fun.
 And then the battle with Kimi Raikkonen, going past him was mega – I really enjoyed that.
 We're not the best of friends but we battle hard but clean."
 Alonso was not frustrated with his teammate Räikkönen over their late-race battle for sixth: "The most important thing was not the battle with him, it was the battle with the other teams and we got some good points for Ferrari today.
 Even if I could have overtaken Kimi a little quicker I had to save a lot of fuel in the last couple of laps so a battle with Sebastian was never a possibility."
-Räikkönen dismissed the battle as "normal racing" and felt it had not hindered his team because it would score the same number of points regardless of his finishing position.
+Räikkönen dismissed the battle as "normal racing" and felt it had not hindered his team because it would score the same number of championship points regardless of his finishing position.

 The press praised Rosberg.
 Andrew Benson of BBC Sport said his weekend was "copybook" and it was needed to "re-establish his position as a credible championship contender" to many people.
 L'Équipe said Rosberg "demonstrated above all that he knew how to let the past, and his recent disappointments, behind him.
 He is psychologically ready to face his rival and lead the hard life until the last round of the last Grand Prix."
 The Daily Telegraph's Formula One correspondent Daniel Johnson described Rosberg's performance as "the race of his life under relentless pressure" and called his victory "the finest of his career."
 Writing for The Independent, David Tremayne wrote Rosberg had "finally avenged himself" on teammate Hamilton by winning and gave him realistic title chances by proving he could resist pressure.

-The result reduced Hamilton's World Drivers' Championship lead over Rosberg by seven points to 17.
-Despite his retirement, Ricciardo had secured third place as no other driver could overtake his points total with one race remaining.
-Vettel move to fourth with 159 points, two points ahead of fifth-placed Alonso.
-Mercedes further extended their unassailable lead in the World Constructors' Championship to 278 points over Red Bull.
-Williams and Ferrari remained in third and fourth with 254 and 210 points and McLaren were fifth on 161 points with one race left in the season.
+The result reduced Hamilton's World Drivers' Championship lead over Rosberg by seven championship points to 17.
+Despite his retirement, Ricciardo had secured third place as no other driver could overtake his championship points total with one race remaining.
+Vettel moved to fourth with 159 championship points, two ahead of fifth-placed Alonso.
+Mercedes further extended their unassailable lead in the World Constructors' Championship to 278 championship points over Red Bull.
+Williams and Ferrari remained in third and fourth with 254 and 210 championship points and McLaren were fifth on 161 championship points with one race left in the season.
 Despite his lead, Hamilton said he would take "zero comfort" for the season's final race: "There are 50 points to gain.
 The last race, you never know whats going to happen, so I'm going there to win."